 We are amazed by the incredible apps the Cesium community builds.
 Developers have brought Cesium to applications we never could have imagined.
 Their success is our success, and we want to amplify their messages.
-We showcase excellent apps built on Cesium on our demos page.
+We showcase excellent apps built on Cesium on our blog.

 What we showcase